brandur/sorg/content/nanoglyphs/048-llms.md

 ---

-## Ambon, psychadelic frogfish
+## Ambon, psychedelic frogfish

 Another couple photos from Indonesia.
 This is the island of Ambon.
 It's a small one (pop. ~500k), but large enough to have an airport.
 It's one of the thousands of islands closer to the eastern side of Indonesia.
 There's probably only a few hundred people in the world who could point to it on a map without help, and that includes people from Ambon.

 The dive industry on Ambon isn't gigantic, but it's known for its exceptional muck diving.
-The island is split in two my a massive inlet.
+The island is split in two by a massive inlet.
 Diving tends to be located between the two halves and reveal a trove of critters including rhinopias, frogfish, seahorses, scorpionfish, and octopuses.

 <img src="/photographs/nanoglyphs/048-llms/ambon-spice-divers@2x.jpg" alt="Ambon Spice Divers" class="wide" loading="lazy">